-On October 20, 2021, we entered into the Term Loan Credit Facility.
-As of March 31, 2022, \$173.7 million of the principal amount of the term loan was outstanding under the Term Loan Credit Facility.
-The proceeds of the Term Loan Credit Facility were used, among other uses, to repay all outstanding indebtedness under the 2018 Term Loan Credit Facility.
-The term loan outstanding under the Term Loan Credit Facility bears interest at a rate of 8.47% per annum.
+On October 20, 2021, we entered into the 2021 Term Loan Credit Facility.
+As of June 30, 2022, \$164.8 million of the principal amount of the term loan was outstanding under the 2021 Term Loan Credit Facility.
+The proceeds of the 2021 Term Loan Credit Facility were used, among other uses, to repay all outstanding indebtedness under the 2018 Term Loan Credit Facility.
+The term loan outstanding under the 2021 Term Loan Credit Facility (the "Term Loan") bears interest at a rate of 8.47% per annum.

 Atlas LLC has, and we expect to maintain in the near term, a significant amount of indebtedness.
 Under our ABL Credit Agreement, the ABL Lenders provide revolving credit financing to the Company in an aggregate principal amount of up to \$50.0 million with availability thereunder subject to a borrowing base as described in the ABL Credit Agreement.
-As of March 31, 2022, we had no loans outstanding under our ABL Credit Facility and we were using \$0.4 million for outstanding letters of credit, leaving \$26.0 million of borrowing availability under our ABL Credit Facility.
+As of June 30, 2022, we had no loans outstanding under our 2018 ABL Credit Facility and we were using \$0.4 million for outstanding letters of credit, leaving \$49.6 million of borrowing availability under our 2018 ABL Credit Facility.